Ireland

 Exit tax

-- assets transferred by it from a PE in Ireland to its head office or to a PE in another country, or
+- where a company transfers assets from its Irish PE to its head office or another PE in another jurisdiction;

 Exemption from the charge to exit tax may be available in respect of a range of assets, subject to certain conditions being met.
-These include:
+These include assets that will remain within the Irish tax net post-migration, e.g. assets that are used in an Irish trade post-migration and certain “specified assets” (as defined for capital gains tax purposes – see Capital Gains Tax section below).

-An exception applies relating to interest on deferred payments of the exit tax.
 Companies have the right, in certain circumstances, to pay the exit tax in equal annual instalments over five years.
 Interest applies over the period of deferral.
-The amendment ensures that the calculation of interest on instalment payments operates as intended.

 Local taxes